 The internship training consists of experiential and didactic components.
-Content will depend on the length of the extern’s commitment and interests, and is tailored to provide broad exposure.
+Content will depend on the length of the intern’s commitment and interests, and is tailored to provide broad exposure.

 The experiential component of the program includes exposure to the following: